Helmholtz-UFZ/galaxy-tools/tools/dada2/README.md

 Datatypes
 =========

-The dada2 Galaxy wrappers use a few extra data types to ensure that only inputs of the correct type can be used.
+The dada2 Galaxy wrappers use a few extra data types to ensure that only inputs of the correct type can be used, these datatypes are available from Galaxy release 19.05, for earlier releases they need to be added manually.

 For the outputs of derep, dada, learnErrors, and mergePairs the following datatypes are used that derive from  Rdata (which contains the named list that is returned from the corresponding dada function):